mnshimiyimana/alu-shell/init_files_variables_and_expansions/README.md

-Script that creates a new global variable .
+Script that prints the result of the addition of two values.